8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 Related video from YouTube

-Feedly remains one of the most recognized names in RSS — with 12 million+ users and a clean magazine-style interface.
-But several friction points are driving users to look elsewhere in 2026:
+Feedly remains one of the most recognized names in RSS — with 15 million+ users and a clean magazine-style interface.
+But several friction points are driving users to look elsewhere:

 - Tighter free plan: Feedly's free tier caps at 100 feeds and 3 devices.
-Inoreader's free tier allows 150 RSS feeds and 20 newsletter feeds.
+Inoreader's free tier allows 150 RSS feeds and 20 newsletter feeds — a 50% advantage in feed slots alone.

 - AI features gated to Pro+: AI summaries require a $12/month plan.
-Competitors like NewsBlur include AI briefings at $8.25/month (Archive tier).
+Competitors like NewsBlur include AI briefings at $99/year (Archive tier), and Inoreader offers rule-based filtering for free.

 - Newsletter support is paid-only: Reading newsletters inside Feedly requires a paid plan.
 Inoreader includes 20 newsletter feeds in its free tier.

-- Enterprise pivot: Feedly's Market Intelligence and Threat Intelligence plans start at $1,600/month — a signal that the core RSS product is no longer the primary focus.
+- Enterprise pivot: Feedly's Market Intelligence and Threat Intelligence plans start at $1,600/month — a clear signal that the core RSS product is no longer the company's primary focus.

 ""Almost everyone here recommends Inoreader, which is understandable: it's the most powerful RSS reader.
 I switched from Feedly and Inoreader Pro is half the price." — r/rss community (Reddit)